scottrobertson/tesla-precondition/README.md

 To use this endpoint, you need to generate a Tesla Access Token.
 You can do this using one of the following apps:

-- TODO: iOS App
+- iOS: Auth for Tesla
-- TODO: Android App
+- Android: Tesla Tokens

-One you have one of those tokens, you can pass it to the API endpoint using query params below.
+One you have one of the token, you can pass it to the API endpoint using query params below.

 ### Headers